 Make sure the area where your child does the homework is well-lit, quiet, and conducive to studying and academic pursuits.
 Remove distractions like video games and the television, so your child can focus on the task at hand.

 Show a True Interest

 Ask your child about the homework and show a true interest in their educational pursuits.
 If you are interested, your child is more likely to be interested.
 Set an example by reading a book or working while your child is doing the homework.

-- Review completed assignments with your child but do not give them the answers.
+Discuss any potential problem areas with your child and work with them to find ways to make those areas easier to conquer.
+Review completed assignments with your child but do not give them the answers.
 Point your child in the right direction for finding solutions to problems or answers to questions.

 Make Homework Interesting

 Make homework assignments fun!
 You can create your own “homework” assignments for your child to complete that make it more of an entertaining challenge, giving them a goal to look forward to rather than more work.

 Encourage your child by mentioning what they are doing well.
 Tell them about their improvements and avoid pointing out their mistakes.
 Staying positive will help in motivating your child and making homework time a positive experience for them.

 Follow these tips to help your child complete their homework without any hassle.

 Also Read: Concentration Building Tips for Preschoolers